 The Company increases the allowance for expected credits losses when the Company determines all or a portion of a receivable is uncollectable.
 The Company recognizes recoveries as a decrease to the allowance for expected credit losses.
-During 2022, given the changes in the real estate markets, the Company increased its allowances for expected credit losses, for real estate transactions, to better reflect the collection rates on certain of the aging receivable balances in 2022.
+In 2023, the Company has decreased its allowances for expected credit losses, for real estate transactions, due to a decrease of the aging receivable balances, as a result of improvement in accounts receivable management.

-As of December 31, 2022 and 2021, receivables from real estate property settlements totaled \$79,135 and \$128,499, respectively, of which the Company recognized expected credit losses of \$3,127 and \$0 as of December 31, 2022 and 2021, respectively.
-As of December 31, 2022 and 2021 agent non-commission based fees receivable and short-term advances totaled \$12,141 and \$7,188, respectively of which the Company recognized expected credit losses of \$887 and \$2,198, respectively.
+As of December 31, 2023 and 2022, receivables from real estate property settlements totaled \$81,004 and \$79,135, respectively, of which the Company recognized expected credit losses of \$- and \$3,127 as of December 31, 2023 and 2022, respectively.
+As of December 31, 2023 and 2022 agent non-commission based fees receivable and short-term advances totaled \$7,268 and \$12,141, respectively of which the Company recognized expected credit losses of \$2.303 and \$887, respectively.